nodejs/nodejs.dev/src/documentation/0000-node-fs-fd-use-case-write-method/article.md

 encoding: The default encoding value is UTF-8.

-callback: It is a function that receives err<NodeJS.ErrnoException> and byteswritten<number>.
+callback: It is a function that receives err "NodeJS.ErrnoException" and byteswritten "number".

 Example ::